Morgul/rpgkeeper-archive/Readme.md

 ## Running

 Install node, checkout the code, do `npm install` and then `npm start`.
-Oh, you might want to sync the database with `npm run-script sync`.
+Oh, you will want to have MongoDB running, and will most likely want to import the json files in `/db/`.

 ## Contributions